cdenq/cdenq/README.md

 I’m Chris, and I'm majorly passionate about **data science**!

 Why?
 Because I'm deeply fascinated with the study of patterns, particulary in service of problem-solving!

-To me, data science is one of most direct (and fun) domains through which I can use applied pattern-recognition to create meaningful, real-world impact.
-"Impact through value contribution" is my 'name of the game'. 🌎
+To me, data science is one of most direct (and fun) domains through which I can use applied pattern-recognition to create meaningful, real-world impact. 🌎

 ## Currently